kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 It shouldn't be too hard to get the table name from this information.

-Why are data files different -- digression
+Digression: Why are data files different
 ----------

 Still, I feel uneasy about the situation.
 In my understanding those files should be identical.
 Of course, depending on the structure of the disc, this data could be spread out over totally different sectors and whatnot, but byte-wise they should be equal.